kanbanyte/sepa/project_plan/plan.md

 # DELIVERABLES, ACTIVITIES AND CAPITAL RESOURCES
 ## DELIVERABLES
 ### Software systems

-- Functioning computer vision system satisfying all requirements within scope.
+* Functioning computer vision system satisfying all requirements within scope.
-- Functioning robotic control system satisfying all requirements within scope.
+* Functioning robotic control system satisfying all requirements within scope.

 ### Documentation

-- Documents outlining design choices as specified in [System Documentation](#system-documentation)
+* Documents outlining design choices as specified in [System Documentation](#system-documentation).
-- Documents detailing test plans as specified in [Testing](#testing)
+* Documents detailing test plans as specified in [Testing](#testing).
-  - Include simulation test plans and results
+    * Include simulation test plans and results.
-  - Include integration tests and results
+    * Include integration tests and results.

 ### Hardware modifications

-- Tool that mounts the depth camera such that all items of interests are within clear view.
+* Tool that mounts the depth camera such that all items of interests are within clear view.

 ## ACTIVITIES
 ### Research:

-- Learn to use Robot OS within Ubuntu
+* Learn to use Robot OS within Ubuntu.
-- Study concepts of machine learning, with a focus on computer vision.
-Research ways to build an AI model based on project needs.
+* Study concepts of machine learning, with a focus on computer vision.
+* Research ways to build an AI model based on project needs.

 ### Design and implementation:

-- Model the problem into the software system
+* Model the problem into the software system.
-- Train the machine learning model in simulation
+* Train the machine learning model in simulation.

 ### Deployment:

-- Deploy the machine learning model in production
+* Deploy the machine learning model in production.
-- Deploy the robotic control software into the robot arm.
+* Deploy the robotic control software into the robot arm.

 ### Testing:

-- Test the computer vision system in simulation using a collection of photographs taken in various conditions
+* Test the computer vision system in simulation using a collection of photographs taken in various conditions.
-- Test the robotic control system in simulation, covering all identified edge cases.
+* Test the robotic control system in simulation, covering all identified edge cases.
-- Integration test on the robot arm with the control and computer system installed, covering all edge cases as identified in prior simulation tests.
+* Integration test on the robot arm with the control and computer system installed, covering all edge cases as identified in prior simulation tests.

 ### System Documentation:

-- User flow documentation: robot behaviors given an input, including explanation for special cases.
+* User flow documentation: robot behaviors given an input, including explanation for special cases.
-- Software architecture documentation: software models, their relationship and interactions.
+* Software architecture documentation: software models, their relationship and interactions.
-- Design decision documentation: explanation for software tool/framework and various design choices.
+* Design decision documentation: explanation for software tool/framework and various design choices.

 ## RESOURCES
 > *[List and describe specific resources needed in order to complete the project]*